-As a natural athlete, Katic plays multiple sports and often performs her own stunts.
-She also sings so well that producers used her alto-mezzo soprano voice for the theme song in the third and final film of "The Librarian" trilogy, "The Librarian: Curse of the Judas Chalice," in which she also starred.
-She recently voiced the character of Talia al Ghul in the video game "Batman: Arkham City."
-In 2008 Katic established her own production company, Sine Timore Films, which in Latin means "without fear."
+Katic has three award nominations and five wins -- including one People's Choice Award and three TV Guide Awards.
+A natural athlete, Katic plays multiple sports and often performs her own stunts.
+She sings so well that producers have used her voice for the theme song in the third and final film of cable trilogy "The Librarian," in which she also starred.
+Katic recently voiced the character of Talia al Ghul in the video game Batman: Arkham City.
+In 2008 she established her own production company, Sine Timore Films, which in Latin means "without fear."
 The film company is currently in development on two features.

-In 2010 Katic started a campaign called "The Alternative Travel Project" (www.alternativetravelproject.com) in an effort to improve the environment, create a greater sense of community in Los Angeles and "to make Los Angeles its better self."
+In 2010, Katic started a campaign called The Alternative Travel Project (www.alternativetravelproject.com) in an effort to improve the environment and create a greater sense of community in cities across the globe.
 This project encourages everyone, everywhere - but especially in car-centric Los Angeles - to go car-free for just one day.
-The campaign has been extremely successful, causing people from around the globe to write, tweet and blog about it.
+The campaign has been extremely successful, leading people around the globe to write, tweet and blog about it.

 HOMETOWN Hamilton, Ontario, Canada

 100th Episode Assets